 Day two of the workshop was about putting teaching into action.
 Our teachers guided us through a day of food styling, shooting and implementing what we had learned day one.

 The challenge at the end of day one was coming up with a dish we wanted to shoot as our project.
 Everyone arrived early armed with groceries to prepare then shoot their chosen project.
 Our worktables were large boards covered with heavy felt on sawhorses.
 An ironing board and steamer were ready to press linens as we set our scenes.
 We prepared in the studio kitchen and chose props from Adam’s huge collection.

 It’s All About the Light

-Matt explained what makes for a great food photograph and what we had to consider: light direction, light quality, how to diffuse, how to change the light.
+Matt explained what makes for a great food photograph: light direction, light quality, how to diffuse, how to change the light.
 Light, light, light.
 It’s ALL about the light.
 The right light makes all of the difference in the world between an average photo and a breathtaking one.

 As each project was a work in progress, we gathered to learn about the small changes that would eventually result in a professional looking food photograph.
 It was exciting and educational to watch each student’s project from beginning to end and the beautiful photographic result.